Nikhil-Sudhan/mvp/INTEGRATION_GUIDE.md

-# Sky Loom Integration Guide
+# Avionixis Integration Guide

 ## 🎉 New Modular Sidebar System

-Your Sky Loom application has been successfully upgraded with a modular component system!
+Your Avionixis application has been successfully upgraded with a modular component system!
 Here's what changed and how to work with it.

 ## ✅ What Was Replaced